QUAIL SEEDS

 Read about tricks for bulbing onions HERE

 Onions start to bulb up when they receive specific amounts of daylight each day.
-Since days are longer in the north and shorter down south, they need different types of onions.
+Since summer days are longer in the north and shorter down south, they need different types of onions.
 This map shows the zones for short, intermediate, or long-day onions.
 The areas overlap--grow long-day types in the blue and green zones; short-day in the peach zone, and intermediate-day onions in green, yellow, and orange areas.
 Illustration courtesy of Organic Gardening.

 Onions & Leeks